AbhisekPhy/AbhisekPhy.github.io/_pages/about.md

   - /about.html
 ---

-welcome to my webpage!
-I am a theoretical physicist, currently working at The Ohio State University.
+Welcome to my webpage!
+I am a theoretical physicist currently working at the Indian Institute of Technology Gandhinagar (IITGN).

-My research interests lie in **Condensed Matter Physics**, with a focus on **strongly correlated quantum many-body systems**.
-When a large number of quantum particles come together and interact, their collective behavior gives rise to various "emergent" phases, such as magnetic, insulating, topological or even novel superconducting states.
+My research interests lie in **Condensed Matter Physics**, focusing on **strongly correlated quantum many-body systems**.
+When a large number of quantum particles come together and interact, their collective behavior gives rise to various "emergent" phases, such as magnetic, insulating, topological, or even novel superconducting states.
 I study such phenomena theoretically in quantum materials, with applications ranging from high-temperature superconductors to the design of quantum devices and technologies for quantum information.

 My research spans a broad area of condensed matter physics, employing a variety of modern analytical and computational techniques.
 These include methods borrowed from quantum field theory and statistical mechanics tools, such as classical and quantum Monte Carlo simulations.